Tiamat (Dungeons & Dragons): Reception

 Tiamat was also named as one of the greatest villains in Dungeons & Dragons history in Dragon #359, the magazine's final print issue.
-David M. Ewalt of Forbes calls Tiamat "the most fearsome dragon in D&D's history".
+David M. Ewalt of Forbes calls Tiamat "the most fearsome dragon in D&D's history", and chroniclers of the game's art Michael Witwer et al. counted her among the characters who gained iconic status through the history of the game.

 Her portrayal is sometimes called out as one that is stereotypical of female characters who are depicted as evil: shallow, lying, scheming, treacherous, envious.
 Jeffrey Andrew Weinstock, in the book The Ashgate Encyclopedia of Literary and Cinematic Monsters, highlighted the historical origins of Tiamat and on the Dungeons & Dragons depiction wrote "she is presented as the offspring of Io, the dragon creator deity.
 This greedy, vain, and arrogant goddess is in continuous rivalry with her brother Bahamut, probably a reference to Behemoth".

 Tiamat has appeared on two Screen Rant top lists: #5 on "Dungeons & Dragons: The 15 Most Powerful Villains, Ranked" and #4 on "Dungeons & Dragons: 10 Most Powerful Dragons, Ranked".
 Matthew Guida highlighted that "As the goddess of all evil dragons, Tiamat is pretty much the antithesis to her twin brother Bahamut. [...]
 The worst part is that even if Tiamat is defeated, she will eventually return to spread chaos across the multiverse" and Scott Baird highlighted that "The tarrasque is currently the most powerful creature in the 5th edition of Dungeons & Dragons, where it is matched only by Tiamat in terms of its combat prowess".

 Tiamat was #8 on CBR's 2020 "10 Unique (& Powerful) Villains To Spice Up A High Level Dungeons & Dragons Campaign" list — the article states that "Tiamat has a stat block in D&D in the Tyranny of Dragons.
 She is not as powerful as some other gods, but she has dominion over dragons and can command them to do her bidding.
 That alone makes her a threat, but being a powerful dragon and a god only compounds this. [...]
 She is a solid choice if the party just wants to fight dragons".